For Better, for Worse… 6 Types of Marriage

 “Marriage is made in heaven, but then again, so are thunder and lightning” – Oscar Wilde.

-There are few experiences in life that can produce more joy or pain than marriage.
+Few experiences in life can produce more joy or pain than marriage.

-It is an almost universal human social phenomenon that all cultures have expressed in some shape or form, but how marriage works and why it exists have been the subject of much debate for centuries.
+Marriage is an almost universal human social phenomenon that all cultures have expressed in some form, but how marriage works and why it exists have been the subject of much debate for centuries.

 We now enter marriage with a whole new set of expectations of our partners and will likely (if all things go well) spend most of our lives in close partnership with a single person.